 Persons residing in another state who own land in Oklahoma but do not live on that land, and are fishing on that land, must purchase a nonresident fishing license.

-The following persons are exempt from the resident or nonresident fishing license:
+The following persons are exempt from a fishing license:

 - Residents under 16 years old.